DomDevs2000/React-NextJS-Personal-Website/posts/flexbox-vs-grid.md

 ---
-title: 'Flexbox VS Css Grid'
+title: 'Flexbox Vs CSS Grid'
 date: 'October 12 2022'
-description: 'In this post, we go over the differences between flexbox and css grid.'
+description: 'In this post, we go over the differences between flexbox and css grid,their best use cases and which one I prefer.'
-cover_image: '/images/posts/img1.jpg'
+cover_image: '/images/posts/flexbox-vs-grid.jpg'
 tags: 'Javascript, Full-Stack, NodeJs, SQL'
 read_length: '5 min'
 ---

-# What is a responsive layout model?
+## What is a responsive layout model?

 In this day and age, there is a plethora of different screen sizes.
 From standard mobile phones to tablets, laptops and large